The Fiat 127 was the European best-seller from 1973 to 1978.

 The 127 would top the European sales charts for 6 consecutive years before being toppled by the Renault 5 in 1979.
 The French mini in all likeliness remained #1 until the VW Golf took charge in 1983 after making a first appearance on the European podium as early as 1976… The Ford Escort (in 1975) and Taunus (in 1977) both peaked at an outstanding 2nd place.

-The VW Golf was the best-selling model in Europe during 30 of the last 35 years.
+The VW Golf was the #1 model in Europe for 32 of the last 37 years.

 Going into the monthly detail, a few more nameplates managed to lead the European market for that amount of time: the Renault Megane, Ford Fiesta, Ford Focus, Renault Clio and Opel Corsa all ranked #1 at some stage over the past 20 years.
-Strikingly, since January 2010 the VW Golf has ranked #1 during 94 of 96 month with the Ford Fiesta only leading the charts in March 2010 and March 2017.
+Strikingly, since the early 2010s the VW Golf has ranked #1 during 98 of 100 months with the Ford Fiesta leading the charts in March 2010 and March 2017 and the Opel Corsa in September 2018.

 All European Historical Data articles now have a lot more detail.
 From 1992 to 1996 there is at least a Top 30 models ranking available and from 1999 onwards you can check out the sales of every single model sold in Europe for each year.
 There is also every Monthly Top 10 from 1996 to 1999 and from July 2005 onwards, so you can see the complete evolution of the market over the years.